garyfleming/solitude-jekyll/_drafts/film-fight-2017-november.md

 The Killing of a Sacred Deer (See [my The Killing of a Sacred Deer Twitter review](https://twitter.com/garyfleming/status/927589255500697600))

+The Florida Project (See [my The Florida Project Twitter review](https://twitter.com/garyfleming/status/929783555634487297))

 (See [my XXXXX Twitter review]())